 - where the proposal would result in a net increase in gross internal floor area of 100m² or more

 - where the proposal would create 1 or more residential units

 It's essential to provide correct and accurate applicant details on planning application forms.
 This information will determine the persons liable to pay CIL.
 Applications not accompanied by the above information will not be validated or considered by the Local Planning Authority.

 - Community Infrastructure Levy form

 - Community Infrastructure Levy guidance

-- For further information visit the planning portal website »
+- Find further information at the planning portal website

-It is important to note that this CIL liability will be over and above the planning obligations (s106) that the council may seek from your scheme.
+Note: this CIL liability will be over and above the planning obligations (s106) the council may seek from your scheme.